ncanceill/pdf_hide/DISCLAIMER.md

 ## NATIONAL REGULATIONS

+This program makes use of cryptographic and steganographic technologies.

 In an ideal world every honest person would have the right to use encryption and steganography.
 Unfortunately, this isn't an ideal world.